Quantum-Classical Dynamical Brackets: Derivation from the partial classical limit

 Here we suppress the subscripts for simplicity: $\star := \star_Q$ and $\mathcal{G} := \mathcal{G_C}_1$.
 From now on, $\star$ should be understood as acting only on $Q$ sector variables and $\mathcal{G}$ on $C$ sector variables.

 The uniqueness, or lack thereof, of Planck's constant has been discussed in~\cite{sahoo_mixing_2004, salcedo_statistical_2012}.
-Here, we take Planck's constant to be unique and universal; numerically, $\hbar_C = \hbar$.
-We keep the subscript in $\hbar_C$ simply as a bookkeeping device in the formal expansion of the full quantum bracket $[\![\cdot\,,\cdot]\!]_\text{Full}$ (Eq.~\eqref{eq:qbfull}).
+Here we take Planck's constant to be unique and universal; numerically, $\hbar_C = \hbar$.
+We keep the subscript in $\hbar_C$ simply as a bookkeeping device in the formal expansion of the full quantum bracket $[\![\cdot\,,\cdot]\!]_\text{full}$ [Eq.~\eqref{eq:qbfull}].
 More concretely, the expansion should be of the bracket \textit{of} physical quantities.
 Explicitly, taking the limit $\hbar_C\to0$ means that $\hbar$ is small compared to some characteristic scale of action $S$ constructed from physical quantities in the $C$ sector:

-But since we do not include physical quantities in the formal expansion~\eqref{eq:qbfull}, we use the symbol $\hbar_C$ as the subject of the partial classical limit while keeping ``the other'' $\hbar$ on the $Q$ sector untouched.
+However, since we do not include physical quantities in the formal expansion~\eqref{eq:qbfull}, we use the symbol $\hbar_C$ as the subject of the partial classical limit while keeping ``the other'' $\hbar$ on the $Q$ sector untouched.

 Now that the partial classical limit has been taken and the hybrid bracket has been derived, we set $\hbar_C=\hbar$ in~\eqref{eq:hybrid0} to get